-There are a few essential factors that can transform a regular ol’ landing page into one that’s fully optimized and ready to boost conversions.
-These generally include a headline, a possible subheadline, a concise and value-centric offer description, an image, a form, and, optionally, a badge or client testimonial to drive your point home.
-As you continue to optimize:
+A proper CRO strategy contains a few essential factors that can transform a regular ol’ landing page into one that’s fully optimized and ready to boost conversions.

-- Review this data after a statistically significant amount of time so you can optimize accordingly.
+From there, review the data after a statistically significant amount of time so you can optimize accordingly.

 5. An easy form